-Instead of eating out, start bringing a lunch from home.
+Instead of eating out, start bringing lunch from home.
 It is absolutely ridiculous the amount of money this can save a person!
 It beats eating someone else leftovers or eating out of the garbage…doesn’t it?
-If you’re looking for healthy, inexpensive meal plans, I highly recommend checking out $5 Meal Plan.
-Created by a mother of 4, all your meal plans are laid out for you to take all the guess work out of grocery shopping.
+Created by a mother of 4, all your meal plans are laid out for you to take all the guesswork out of grocery shopping.
 Get 2 weeks FREE meal plans!

 Alright, we’re slowly easing closer to “extreme” territory.
-Maybe I’m just born with a lot less cares than most people, but when I could actually eat bread (#glutenprobs) I always took advantage of the day old bakery section at Walmart!
+Maybe I’m just born with a lot fewer cares than most people, but when I could actually eat bread (#glutenprobs) I always took advantage of the day-old bakery section at Walmart!
 Prices were always marked down and they had everything from bread loaves to birthday cakes!

 Think about it…when you’re showering how much water is being wasted going down the drain?
 Now the extreme cheapskate I saw doing this also did his laundry while showering.
-You can probably side step that one.
+You can probably sidestep that one.
 But showering with a bucket allows you to capture some water that would otherwise head right down the drain.
 You can also look into low flow shower heads.

 You could stop flushing all together and start urinating into a water bottle then dumping it into your back yard like one extreme cheapskate.

-If you are a frequent gym goer, then make sure you are getting your money’s worth and use the facilities.
-This can not only help your skin out by washing away the sweat, but can also save you by avoiding adding to your water bill.
+If you are a frequent gym-goer, then make sure you are getting your money’s worth and use the facilities.
+This can not only help your skin out by washing away the sweat but can also save you by avoiding adding to your water bill.
 Get 2 weeks FREE fitness training!

 If you have a teenage girl at home you probably know the eye twitching torture that can go along with the insanely long showers they take.
 Some families have set up a time limit on showers in order to cut back on wasted water and some just bathe together.
 Your choice of course!

-Keeping your thermostat a little bit higher during the summer months (around 75 degrees) and a little lower during the winter months (69 degrees) are the recommended temperatures to keep everyone in your family happy while still cutting back on the potential crippling cost heating and air conditioning.
+Keeping your thermostat a little bit higher during the summer months (around 75 degrees) and a little lower during the winter months (69 degrees) are the recommended temperatures to keep everyone in your family happy while still cutting back on the potentially crippling cost heating and air conditioning.
 You can also create settings and get better control with the Google Nest Thermostat.